KrisKennaway/ii-sound/README.md

 *  `input` is the audio file to encode.  .mp3, .wav and probably others are supported.

-*  `step size` is the fractional movement from current voltage to target voltage that we assume the Apple II speaker is making in each 13-cycle period.
-A value of 500 seems to be about right for my Apple //e.
+*  `step size` is the fractional movement from current voltage to target voltage that we assume the Apple II speaker is making during each clock cycle.
+A value of 500 (i.e. moving 1/500 of the distance) seems to be about right for my Apple //e.
+This corresponds to a time constant of about 500us for the speaker RC circuit.

 *  `lookahead steps` defines how far into the future we want to look when optimizing.
 This is exponentially slower since we have to evaluate all 2^N possible combinations of tick/no-tick.
 A value of 15-20 gives good quality.